williums/carrybot/README.md

 Rename the file settings.json.example to settings.json with the correct information for your discord server.

 ```
 "DISCORD":        [Your discord bot token]
 "PREFIX":         [The prefix you'd like to use for this bot's commands.
 Default is '!']
 "SERVER":         [The name of the server that KaraokeBot is joining]
 "TEXTCHANNEL":    [The name of the text channel that KaraokeBot listens to for commands]
+"LEADERROLENAME": [The name of the role that leaders have.
+Only leaders can organize parties.
+Default is 'leader']
 ```

 That's it, you're good to go!
 Run `npm start` and carrybot should come online.